 Anyway, back on topic.

-So, when they radiate the milky quartz with the gamma rays you get a deeply pigmented, almost smoky quartz that’s almost entirely opaque like the 1 I show here while I was shopping in Tucson last year (2012).
-BTW, Ron Coleman’s Mine openly tells you (if you ask) that their smokey’s are irradiated.
-I really love the Coleman’s & recommend them as a reputable place to buy from:
+So, when they radiate the milky quartz with the gamma rays you get a deeply pigmented, almost smoky quartz that’s almost entirely opaque like the 1 I show here while I was shopping in Tucson in 2012.
+BTW, Ron Coleman’s Mine will tell you (if you ask) that their smokey’s are irradiated:

 Size Does Matter in Crystal Healing – Tucson 2012!

 BTW, quartz colored by natural radiation from Mama Earth is not radioactive & is safe to carry.
 Yes, Mother Earth NATURALLY irradiates quartz that’s included with some aluminum to create smokey quartz but this is a slower, more gentler process.
 I explain more about that here:

 1 telltale sign of an artificially irradiated smokey is that the color fades FAST when exposed to sunlight whereas a natural smokey will retain its color longer.

 If the seller tells you it’s from Arkansas, raise your eyebrows way up high b/c smokeys usually don’t occur there & they certainly won’t be very dark like I explain in the vid above.